PRTG Manual: Channel Definitions for xFlow, IPFIX, and Packet Sniffer Sensors

 <Rule>

-- The <name> is the channel's display name.
+• The <name> is the display name of the channel.

-- The rules are processed top to bottom (the number does not matter) and the data is accounted to the first match.
+• PRTG processes the rules from top to bottom (the number does not matter) and accounts the data to the first match.

-- PRTG automatically adds one channel named Other.
-This channel counts all traffic for which you have not defined a specific channel.
+• PRTG automatically adds one channel named Other.
+This channel counts all traffic for which you do not define a specific channel.

-- After the name, you can use an optional [<unit>] to override the automatic unit, which is based on the source sensors.
+• After the name, you can use an optional [<unit>] to override the automatic unit, which is based on the source sensor.

 General example: